-For the past 27 years, Gary has been Chief Executive of Wiltshire Wildlife Trust.
+After 33 years, Gary has recently retired as Chief Executive of Wiltshire Wildlife Trust.
 He has a degree in ecology from Lancaster University and a doctorate from the Open University where he studied fish farming.
-He was previously Head of Urban Ecology at Greenwich University and National Officer for a government initiative called UK2000.
-UK2000 brought together the private, voluntary and public sector in order to tackle environmental problems.
+He was previously Head of Urban Ecology at Greenwich University and worked for a government initiative called UK2000.
 In 2000 he was awarded an MBE for services to nature conservation.
-Gary is also founder and President of The Sensory Trust and a Trustee of the Wild Trout Trust
+Gary is also founder and President of The Sensory Trust and a Trustee of the Wild Trout Trust.

 Hallam farms in the lower Avon Valley.
 His farm is predominantly specialist arable crops and dairy run on the New Zealand system with crossbred cows and extensive pasture-based grazing.
 His interest in rivers was sparked off by very early fishing expeditions in Switzerland.
 His respect for rivers and water generally stems from an acknowledgement that we know so little for certain about the rich habitat which they support, and he is very keen to do what he can to nurture this diversity.
 He is also a founder member of the Avon and Stour Riparian owners’ Association (ASRA).